NREL/latex_editing/README.md

 # Introduction
-This is the repository for LaTeX class files and template documents that can be used to produce articles, reports, and presentations that conform to NREL's style guide.
+This is the repository for LaTeX class files and RAAW documents that can be used to produce articles, reports, and presentations that conform to NREL's style guide.

 # Requirements
 Either: